 In November 2020, Congress enacted Law No. 6638/20 (the "Liability Management Law").
-The Liability Management Law" (Ministerio de Economía y Finanzas) broad powers to, among others: (i) conduct liability management operations with bonds issued by the Republic without requiring additional authorizations by Congress; (ii) modify maturity dates of bonds issued by the Republic in accordance with the terms of the relevant indentures; (iii) issue bonds on par, below par or above par, according to market conditions; (iv) conduct any operation accepted in international market practice in connection with liability management operations, including debt restructuring, interest swaps and currency swaps; and (v) modify budgetary line items related to liability management operations without congressional approval.
+The Liability Management Law expressly grants the executive branch and the Ministry of Economy and Finance (Ministerio de Economía y Finanzas) broad powers to, among others: (i) conduct liability management operations with bonds issued by the Republic without requiring additional authorizations by Congress; (ii) modify maturity dates of bonds issued by the Republic in accordance with the terms of the relevant indentures; (iii) issue bonds on par, below par or above par, according to market conditions; (iv) conduct any operation accepted in international market practice in connection with liability management operations, including debt restructuring, interest swaps and curren cy swaps; and (v) modify budgetary line items related to liability management operations without congressional approval.
 However, the Liability Management Law limits the amounts of bonds that may be subject to liability management transactions in a single fiscal year to 40% of the aggregate face value of all outstanding bonds issued by the Republic.